ltpitt/python-simple-notifications/README.md

 * If you have **pip** skip to next step.
 You need it to easily install requirements, if you do not have it you can install it using this tutorial: https://pip.pypa.io/en/latest/installing.html
 * Run this command to install requirements: pip install -r requirements.txt
 * Customize the variables at the beginning of notification_config.py with your Email / Pushbullet / Pushover data
 * **!!!
-Be sure that no other user can read notification_config.py modifying accordingly its permissions !!!**
+Be sure that no other user can read notification_config.py (you need to change file's permissions to achieve this result) !!!**

 You are now good to go.